Hi there! Thank you for stopping by and welcome to the site. My name is Kostas Kinas and I’m the Founder of Babelsbook.

 One of the most life-enriching experiences that I’ve ever had is taking part in the Erasmus-Mundus student exchange program for a semester.
 I had the opportunity to meet lots of interesting people with amazing stories to tell from across the globe.
 Within a short period of time, I learned so many new things which have ultimately changed the way I see the world.

 When I’m not immersed in writing, I work as a legal advisor in Cyprus.
 I also spend a little too much time on social media sites.
 But there’s nothing I enjoy more than relaxing on the couch and reading a good book.

 Hello everybody, my name is Marina Reiser and I'm passionate about foreign languages and cultures.
-When I was a child I always wanted to become an interpreter and travel the world, so I decided to earn my Bachelor's degree in Translation, Language and Culture (languages: English, Spanish, French).
-I also hold an MBA degree and in my boring normal life I work fulltime as a Key Account Manager in an IT company located in the south of Germany.
+When I was a child, I always wanted to become an interpreter and travel the world, so I decided to earn my Bachelor's degree in Translation, Language and Culture (languages: English, Spanish, French).
+I also hold an MBA degree and I work in the south of Germany.

 I have worked as a freelance translator for many years and in my freetime I like to chase people around in stuffy gyms (I am a certified fitness trainer).
 I am happy to be a part of the Babelsbook team and I am looking forward to translating your books into German.
 Hope to hear from you soon!